sharky-david/bevy_prototype_css/Readme.md

 > Example: `bevy_ui_stylesheet.rs`/`assets/styles/bevy_ui.css` (`cargo run --example bevy_ui_stylesheet`)

 The `CssPlugin` allows UI styles to be defined in a `.css` asset file (e.g. `assets/styles/ui.css`).
-By loading this asset and tagging your styled entities with `CssId`/`CssClass`, the stylesheet styles will be applied to your nodes for you.
+By loading this asset and tagging your styled entities with a `CssTag`, the stylesheet styles will be applied to your nodes for you.
+Only entities with a `CssTag` will be styled.

 #### Example

 `src/main.rs`:

-    use bevy_prototype_css::{CssClass, CssId, CssPlugin, CssStylesheet};        // Required imports
+    use bevy_prototype_css::{CssPlugin, CssStylesheet, CssTag};                 // Required imports

     fn main() {
         App::new()